getify/You-Dont-Know-JS/async & performance/apB.md

 } );
 ```

-The base functionality we need is present in this approach, but it's far from a desirable way to express the  there are two separate capabilities that are conflated in this paradigm: the event listening, and what happens after the event fires.
-In essence, this problem is quite symmetrical to the problems we detailed with callbacks in Chapter 2; it's an inversion of control.
+The base functionality we need is present in this approach, but it's far from a desirable way to express our intended logic.
+There are two separate capabilities conflated in this paradigm: the event listening, and responding to the event.
+In essence, this problem is quite symmetrical to the problems we detailed with callbacks in Chapter 2; it's an inversion of control problem.

 Imagine uninverting this paradigm, like so: